 - Vertical Cracks.
 Vertical cracks most frequently appear in newer homes.
 On occasions, the team that builds your home will use wood that hasn’t had time to age or harden as support beams.
 When these beams are exposed to Denver’s precipitation, they can start to bend.
 As a result, you may find a vertical crack in the foundation of your home.
 Your walls, whether in your basement or in a crawl space, may also start to sag due to the lack of support.

 - Horizontal Cracks.
-Horizontal cracks most frequently appear in homes that have foundations made out of concrete or brick.
+Horizontal cracks most frequently appear in homes that have foundations made out of concrete block or brick.
 These cracks result due to frequent fluctuations in the size of your foundation.
 What does that mean?
 When the temperature rises, the particles inside your foundation grow larger.
 When the weather gets cooler, those same particles shrink.
 If the weather changes rapidly and repeatedly, stress can get to your foundation and cause it to settle.
 This settling, if done under stress, can result in a crack.

 - Diagonal Cracks.
 Similarly, you may come across a diagonal crack in your foundation.
 These cracks tend to appear when your home has settled unevenly or when one side is more prone to flooding than the other.